ChenXie-astro/Chen_Xie/README.md

 This repo supports my research website: https://chenxie.fr

-It was forked from jayrobwilliams/jayrobwilliams.github.io.
+The website template was forked from jayrobwilliams/jayrobwilliams.github.io.